Overview

 - By air – The nearest international airport is Cork Airport (≈90 km).
 Direct summer Bus Éireann services run from Cork Airport to Bantry.

-- By ferry – Whiddy Island ferry departs from a pier 500 m west of town.
+- By ferry – Whiddy Island ferry departs from a pier 500 m west of town; sailings are seasonal – verify times on the ferry operator’s website.

 - Taxi & hire – A2B Taxi (+353 86 233 7574) and bike‑hire shop O’Donovans (Market St) are available.